-I feel I am assertive on my query resolution calls and to the point, focusing on the real source of the problem and not being distracted.
+Links strength to subject of query resolution 1.
+AssertiveI feel I am assertive on my query resolution calls and to the point, focusing on the real source of the problem and not being distracted.
 I will always remain polite but I take control of the call and ownership of the problem.
 In this way I gain the customer's respect and trust.
 This in turn helps me to get to the bottom of their query and allow me to resolve it.
 I will try to remain calm with the customer and not go from being assertive to aggressive.
-This keeps the customer calm and is easy to reach a resolution to the query.
+This keeps the customer calm and is easy to reach a resolution to their query.